rexresearch

 6.2 nm where prepared using a method similar to that described

-suspensions were magnetically stirred in the dark for ca. 30 min
+the suspensions were magnetically stirred in the dark for ca. 30

-and the TiO2 particle surface.
-At given intervals of illumination,
+the dye and the TiO2 particle surface.
+At given intervals of

-a sample of the TiO2 particulates were collected, centrifuged and
+illumination, a sample of the TiO2 particulates were collected,

-then filtered thorough a millipore filter.
-The filtrates were
+centrifuged and then filtered thorough a millipore filter.
+The

-analysed by UV-VIS spectroscopy using lambda Bio 20
+filtrates were analysed by UV-VIS spectroscopy using lambda Bio

-1B, it was found that absorbance of UV light by the sample with
+and 1B, it was found that absorbance of UV light by the sample

-smaller anatase particle sizes occurs at the shorter wavelength,
+with smaller anatase particle sizes occurs at the shorter

-so called blue shift.
-The blue shift is consistent with the
+wavelength, so called blue shift.
+The blue shift is consistent

 Introducing PEO surfactants in the synthesis significantly

-The TiO2 exists in anatase nano-particles, separated by voids and
+solids.
+The TiO2 exists in anatase nano-particles, separated by

-silicates platelets, and are accessible to organic molecules.
-The
+voids and silicates platelets, and are accessible to organic

-for degradation of Rhodamine 6G in aqueous solution.
+photo-catalysts for degradation of Rhodamine 6G in aqueous

 [0056] The products of this example may be used for odour